Taizeni

-Taizeni is a small village in southern part of Afghanistan in the Helmand province.
-The place was emphasized in the news after Afghan Taliban commander and Amir al-Mu'minin, Mullah Mohammed Omar died in the village (according to social media accounts of Taliban).
+Taizeni is a small village in the southern part of Afghanistan in the Helmand province.
+The place was emphasized in the news after Taliban commander and Amir al-Mu'minin, Mullah Mohammed Omar died in the village (according to Taliban social media accounts).
 It is believed the commander lived for a while in the village before his death on April 23, 2013.

-Social Media Hashtag

-Social media hashtags referring to Taizeni on Twitter were employed whilst confirming death of Taliban leader.
+Hashtags referring to Taizeni were employed on Twitter after Omar's death.